Medical Receptionist Phone Etiquette 101

 2. Don’t Multitask

-You might think you can multitask, but studies show that quality suffers when you focus on multiple tasks.
-According to a study by the Cleveland Clinic[1], we are less productive when trying to multitask.
+You might think that you can multitask, but studies show that quality suffers when you focus on more than one task.
+According to a study by the Cleveland Clinic, we are less productive when trying to multitask.
 We’re wired to be mono-taskers, meaning that our brains can only focus on one task at a time, according to Neuropsychologist Cynthia Kubu, PhD.
-“When we think we’re multitasking, most often we aren’t really doing two things at once.
+“When we think we’re multitasking, most often, we aren’t really doing two things at once.
 But instead, we’re doing individual actions in rapid succession, or task-switching,” she says.
-So stop trying to finish that email or send the invoice when the phone rings.
-Set down your work and devote your attention to the task at hand.
-Give your patients full attention on the phone because they can tell the difference!

 3. Match the Caller’s Pace